venicegeo/pz-docs/README.md

 ### Building with mkdcos

+Once you've got mkdocs installed, you can build the static site from the source markdown documentation:

+From within this `pz-docs` directory:

+`$ mkdocs build`

+You can view your created site under `site/`

 ####Using standalone VM with Vagrant to generate static pages:
 For this download and install Oracle VM VirtualBox Manager, and VAGRANT.